weiliangliu0/weiliangliu0.github.io/_pages/about.md

 </p>-->

 <h2>Opportunities</h2>
 <p>I am looking for motivated PhD students with strong mathematical and technical skills to work with me.
 My previous projects are listed <a href="https://weiliangliu0.github.io/publication/" target="_blank">here</a>.
-If you're interested, please feel free to reach out with your CV and transcript.
+If you're interested, please feel free to <a href="mailto:wlliu@se.cuhk.edu.hk" target="_blank">email</a> me your CV, transcript(s), and a brief description of your research interests.
+I review all inquires but may only be able to resply to selected candidates.
 </p>